 In 1973, Reverend and Mrs. Ejitsu Hojo wrote and composed the San Jose Fujinkai no Uta.
 This song, which is the San Jose Buddhist Women’s Association song, proclaims that the women who live in the Dharma, even faced with the hardship of daily challenges, are steadfast.

 Today it is the most viable and well-organized of the many affiliated Betsuin organizations.
 Originally, composed of married women, the membership has changed.
 Women, married and single, are active participants.
-Over the years, the members have contributed generously in both finances and effort toward various church projects and building undertakings, toward maintenance and refurbishing of the office and sanctuary, and annual donations to Betsuin sponsored organizations.
+Over the years, the members have contributed generously in both finances and effort toward various church projects and building undertakings, toward maintenance and refurbishing of the office, sanctuary and annex building, and annual donations to Betsuin-sponsored organizations.
 They have undertaken many fundraising drives in order to help reach their goals.
-They are staunch supporters of the Dharma School and youth programs and much involved in the propagation of the Buddhist religion and the practice of the Buddhist way of life.
+They are staunch supporters of the Dharma School and youth programs, and much involved in the propagation of the Buddhist religion and the practice of the Buddhist way of life.

 The objectives of San Jose Betsuin BWA are: